 In some countries, approval is needed to set up a tent larger than 75 m².

-It is your responsibility to secure the tent adequately and prevent it from injuring materials and people.
+In the case of strong wind, it is your responsibility to secure the tent adequately and prevent it from injuring materials and people.

 Your tent is intended as a temporary form of coverage.
 It is to be used on an occasional and non-permanent basis only.